Key Takeaways

 2. Progressive Muscle Relaxation

 Progressive muscle relaxation (PMR) directly addresses the physical tension that contributes to shivering.
-Begin by deliberately tensing a specific muscle group for 5–10 seconds, then quickly release and relax it for 15–20 seconds.
+Follow these steps:

 This tension-release pattern sends powerful signals to your nervous system that it’s safe to relax.
-Start with your feet and work your way up through your body—calves, thighs, abdomen, hands, arms, shoulders, neck, and face.
+Start with your feet and work your way up through your body: calves, thighs, abdomen, hands, arms, shoulders, neck, and face.

 3. Apply Temperature Change